-In our Implementing SAFe 4.5 workshops Yuval Yeret, our SPCT, shares his experience to help bring to life SAFe’s principles, roles, events, artifacts.
+In our 4-day Implementing SAFe 4.6 workshops our SPCTs share their experience to help bring to life SAFe’s principles, roles, events, artifacts.

 - Leaders in the Product Development/IT organization looking to educate themselves on approaches for scaling agile beyond the team level.
 SAFe is certainly the most popular scaling approach out there.

 - Agile Consultants/Coaches/Scrum Masters looking to add program/portfolio training/consulting/coaching capabilities to what they can offer their teams/clients, and looking to add the desired SPC4 badge to their resume.

 - Leaders/Change Agents looking to understand how to implement SAFe in a healthy effective way using the SAFe Implementation Roadmap.

 - Project/Program Management Office (PMO) personnel or consultants looking to understand how to implement Lean/Agile at the Program/Portfolio level for their organization or their clients.